-Mr. Speaker, it is my position that inter-community sale of caribou needs to be better regulated and it is my position that it is the responsibility of Nunavut Tunngavik Incorporate to sit down with the Government of Nunavut and the hunters and trappers organizations to find solutions that respect Inuit rights while ensuring the long-term health of the caribou population.

-Does the Minister share my position?
-Yes, or no?
+Mr. Speaker, it is my position that intercommunity sale of caribou needs to be better regulated and it is my position that it is the responsibility of Nunavut Tunngavik Incorporate to sit down with the Government of Nunavut and the hunters and trappers organizations to find solutions that respect Inuit rights while ensuring the long-term health of the caribou population.
+Does the minister share my position, yes or no?
 Thank you, Mr. Speaker.

 Hon Daniel Qavvik: Thank you, Mr. Speaker.
-When it comes to the Nunavut Land Claims Agreement, there is a section under Article 5, 5.7.30, which allows any Inuk to sell, to barter, and to trade, so when management is needed to be implemented, there is a process to go through the co-management stakeholders, and from that point it becomes a management tool to use.
+When it comes to the Nunavut Agreement, there is a section under article 5.7.30 that allows any Inuk to sell, to barter, to trade, so when management is needed to be implemented, there is a process to go through the co-management stakeholders, and from that point it becomes a management tool to use.
 Thank you, Mr. Speaker.